 Technische Universität Berlin - Faculty II - Institute of Chemistry / Metalorganics and Inorganic Materials

-Research Assistant (PostDoc) - salary grade E13 TV-L Berliner Hochschulen
+Research Assistant - 0.67 working time - salary grade E13 TV-L Berliner Hochschulen - 1st qualification period (PhD candidate)

-Successfully completed university degree (Master, Diplom or equivalent) and doctorate in chemistry, with a focus on materials chemistry and electrochemistry
+Successfully completed university degree (Master, Diplom or equivalent) in chemistry, with the focus on metalorganic chemistry

 How to apply:

-Please send your application with the reference number and the usual documents (combined in a single pdf file, max 5 MB) by email email@example.com.
+Please send your application with the reference number and the usual documents (combined in a single pdf file, max 5 MB) by email to Prof. Dr. Drieß (email@example.com).

 To ensure equal opportunities between women and men, applications by women with the required qualifications are explicitly desired.
 Qualified individuals with disabilities will be favored.
 The TU Berlin values the diversity of its members and is committed to the goals of equal opportunities.

-Technische Universität Berlin - Der Präsident - Fakultät II, Institut für Chemie, FG Metallorganische Chemie, Prof. Dr. Drieß, Sekr.
+Technische Universität Berlin - Dir Präsidentin - , Fakultät II, Institut für Chemie, FG Metallorganische Chemie, Prof. Dr. Drieß, Sekr.
 C2, Straße des 17.
 Juni 135, 10623 Berlin